-The goal of CBT at the Brain Performance Center is to modify everyday thoughts and behaviors and influence emotions in a positive way, by eliminating the negative self talk that produces irrational behavior.
-We help you learn to discriminate between your own thoughts and the events that occurred in reality, helping you to get the facts straight.
+We utilize different treatment techniques teaching you to eliminate the negative self talk that produces irrational behavior.
+We teach you to learn to discriminate between your own thoughts and the actual events that occurred in reality, helping you to get the facts straight.
 The thought is, the most direct route to changing dysfunctional emotions and behaviors is to modify the inaccurate and faulty thinking.

 Research shows CBT to be the first line of treatment for anxiety and depression.
 We have developed an action based program that involves clear identification of the problem, establishing attainable goals, using emphatic communication, frequent feedback, and reality checks, to sustain positive behavioral change and growth.
 This program can be used in many different situations.